rakus/quick_change_directory/README.md

 __Update Performance__

 My home directory contains ~140000 directories and my HD is a SSD.
-I have two indexes defined (see file qc-index.list).
+I have two indexes defined (see file qc-index.cfg).

 After dropping the file caches the first update takes about 30-40 seconds.
 Subsequent updates are much faster, they take about 5 seconds.

+Update performance depends on the number of indexes and their definition.

 BTW: Due to ignored dirs (like .git, .metadata, ...) only half of the existing directories are stored in the indexes.